 People sometimes engage in numerous activities to increase their self-esteem, even if the consequences are not always as intended (Firmansyah, 2020).
 A person's self-confidence develops when he feels valuable, and this self-confidence can be achieved through various means, including appearance.
 A person who lacks self-confidence make a great effort to appear excellent in the eyes of others.
 This is ironic because, for people with low self-confidence, appreciation from other people is an important aspect of their lives since what influences their lives is the opinion of external parties (Singh & Nayak, 2016).
 This condition triggers impulsive purchases from those people who have low self-confidence to gain appreciation from others so that their self-confidence are raising.
 Research conducted by Zheng et al., (2023) find that self-confidence and materialism mediated social network on compulsive buying.
-Indrawati et al., (2022) provides empirical evidence has a negative influence on impulse buying.
-Research by Tran (2022) provides empirical evidence that someone with low self-confidence.
+Indrawati et al., (2022) proves that self-confidence has a negative influence on impulse buying.
+Research by Tran (2022) provides empirical evidence that someone with low self-confidence has pressure to escape negative feelings and makes impulse purchases to increase his self-confidence.
 Dhandra (2020) emphasizes that low self-confidence is one of the factors that influences impulsive buying.